-Jonathan Cham is a policy analyst at the RAND Corporation in Santa Monica.
-His areas of interest include Indo-Pacific security, China’s belt and road initiative (BRI), defense security cooperation, and wargaming.
-At RAND, his portfolio of work includes economic analysis of the international space launch market, defense software acquisition, and military exercises in the Indo-Pacific.
+Jonathan Cham is a policy analyst at the RAND Corporation.
+His areas of interest include Indo-Pacific security, defense security cooperation, wargaming, and space.
+At RAND, his portfolio of work includes economic analysis of the international space launch market, space security cooperation, military exercises, and U.S. posture in the Indo-Pacific.

 Deon Canyon, Jonathan Cham, "Gaming Major Power Rivalry and Climate Disasters Using Systems Tools," Security Nexus, 2020

 Deon V. Canyon, Jonathan Cham, Jim Potenza "In-stride adjudication during transnational security cooperation wargames publication date," in Merle Robinson, Stephen Downes-Martin, In-Stride Adjudication, PAXsims, 2018